Kotlin/dokka/docs/topics/formats/dokka-html.md

   * `dokkaGeneratePublicationHtml` to generate documentation only in HTML format.
 This task exposes the output directory as an `@OutputDirectory`.
 Use this task when you need to consume the generated files in other Gradle tasks, such as uploading them to a server, moving them into a GitHub Pages directory, or packaging them into a `javadoc.jar`.
-    This task is intentionally not shown in Gradle task groups because it is not meant for everyday use.
+    This task is intentionally not listed in Gradle task groups because it is not meant for everyday use.

     > If you're using IntelliJ IDEA, you may see the `dokkaGenerateHtml` Gradle task.
     > This task is simply an alias of `dokkaGeneratePublicationHtml`.
 Both tasks perform exactly the same operation.